suzyyang/Rates/README.md

 # Rates
-Project for Exploring  Rates of Vision Disorders
+Project for Exploring Rates of Disorder and Disease